Investing in marijuana stocks

-Let’s take a look at three marijuana stocks ready to capitalize on this trend.
-They are listed on stock exchanges in Canada but trade over the counter in the U.S. — analysts also see major upside in this trio.
+Here’s a look at three marijuana stocks ready to capitalize on the growing trend towards legalization.
+They’re listed on stock exchanges in Canada but trade over the counter in the U.S. — and analysts also see major upside in this trio.

 Trulieve Cannabis Corp (TCNNF)

 Trulieve Cannabis entered the cannabis industry by winning the first medical marijuana application in Florida in 2015.
 Today, it has 100 stores in the Sunshine State, and around 180 operated and affiliated dispensaries nationwide.

 The company claims that it has leading market positions not just in Florida, but also in Arizona and Pennsylvania.

 Trulieve’s financials have grown tremendously, and even the COVID-19 pandemic couldn’t stop the momentum.
 In 2020, revenue rose 106% from the 2019 level to $521.5 million.

 In 2021, revenue surged another 80% to $938.4 million.

 According to the latest earnings report, Trulieve earned $300.8 million of revenue in Q3 of 2022, up 34% year over year.